 As a council controlled organisation, Auckland Tourism, Events and Economic Development Limited (ATEED) is required to publish an Annual Report within three months of the end of the financial year.
 That Annual Report must include financial statements and associated disclosures, as well as a performance statement outlining results achieved against the Key Performance Indicators (KPIs) in our Statement of Intent (SOI).

 Annual Report 2011/2012 (PDF 5.9MB)

 Audit report disclosure (PDF 23KB)

-Hard copies of the Annual Report are available by contacting Charmaine Ngarimu, Communications Manager, on 09 365 0575.
+Hard copies of the Annual Reports are available by contacting Charmaine Ngarimu, Communications Manager, on 09 365 0575.